 Preparing for Your Mammogram

-If you have undergone a previous mammography exam, please tell the office when scheduling your appointment.
+If you have undergone a previous mammography, please tell the office when scheduling your appointment.
 This way, your past and current exams can be compared to assess any changes to your breast tissue.
 Provide as much information as you can about your previous breast exams, including mammography dates and locations, other breast imaging tests, biopsies and/or treatments.

 You should expect to receive a letter from our facility about your results within two weeks.